Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/Day One - Blog/Wondering What to Write_ There’s a Prompt For That.md

 ---
-title: Wondering What to Write_ There’s a Prompt For That.
+title: 'Wondering What to Write_ There’s a Prompt For That.'
 categories:
     - 新媒体
     - Day One - Blog